npm/npm/doc/misc/npm-config.md

 Note that git requires you to have set up GPG keys in your git configs for this to work properly.

+### silent

+* Default: false
+* Type: Boolean

+If true, `npm outdated` will return a 0 exit status code even if packages are outdated.

 ### sso-poll-frequency

 * Default: 500